adobe/flutter_acpanalytics/README.md

 [![pub package](https://img.shields.io/pub/v/flutter_acpanalytics.svg)](https://pub.dartlang.org/packages/flutter_acpanalytics) ![Build](https://github.com/adobe/flutter_acpanalytics/workflows/Dart%20Unit%20Tests%20+%20Android%20Build%20+%20iOS%20Build/badge.svg) [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-⚠️ This package is currently in beta, we are actively working to a release candidate.
-If you have any feedback please log an issue or submit a pull request.

 `flutter_acpanalytics` is a flutter plugin for the iOS and Android [AEP Analytics SDK](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/analytics) to allow for integration with flutter applications.
 Functionality to enable the Analytics extension is provided entirely through Dart documented below.

 ## Installation